 - Leave the blanking disc in the group for about five minutes.
 Use this time to clean the steam wands, portafilters, and shine your machine to get it gleaming!

 - Please note that this step is vital for espresso machine cleaning, as these five minutes allow the detergent to loosen and eat away at the most stubborn oils and residue in a way that hot water just can’t match.

-- Remove espresso machine detergent and clear water flush your group (ten on, ten off) until the water clarity is perfect.
+- Remove espresso machine detergent and flush your group (ten on, ten off) until the water clarity is perfect.
 It is important to backwash with water after detergent run.
 If not rinsed properly, Cafiza dries overnight and blocks the water pathways that lead to the group.

 - Remove baskets from portafilters and soak both in Cafiza solution for at least an hour, then wash thoroughly.